Stand Down Margaret: Critical reception

-In 2008, Conservative politician, Ed Vaizey appeared on a BBC Four documentary by Michael Portillo about Thatcher, called The Lady's not for Spurning.
-In it, he said he "adored" The Beat despite being an "ardent Thatcherite" and "assumed that everyone in Britain admired Mrs Thatcher in much the same awestruck terms as he did so when it came to [the target of 'Stand Down Margaret']... the penny never really dropped.
+In 2008, Conservative politician, Ed Vaizey appeared on a BBC Four documentary by Michael Portillo about Thatcher, called The Lady's Not for Spurning.
+In it, he said he "adored" the Beat despite being an "ardent Thatcherite" and "assumed that everyone in Britain admired Mrs Thatcher in much the same awestruck terms as he did so when it came to [the target of 'Stand Down Margaret']... the penny never really dropped.
 'I couldn't work out what they had against Princess Margaret."

 Cheggers Plays Pop

 In 1980, the Beat appeared on the children's television show Cheggers Plays Pop to play "Stand Down Margaret".
 During rehearsal, Keith Chegwin told Wakeling that some in the production room thought the song was about Thatcher and he asked him if it was true.
 Wakeling replied "Of course it's not", "it's the name of a dance from Jamaica".
-When the band started the song live on air, they took off their jackets to reveal t-shirts with "Margaret Thatcher as a robot with an atomic explosion behind her".
+When the band started the song live on air, they took off their jackets to reveal t-shirts with "Margaret Thatcher as a robot with an nuclear explosion behind her".